-What is the biggest external hard drive PlayStation 4 supports?
+What is the biggest external hard drive PS4 supports?

 Seagate is a reliable brand frequently used for gaming, and its 8TB HDD is perfect to get the job done fast for the best price possible.
 Just plug it in, format it to your PS4, and you're ready to play.

-Seagate 4TB External Hard Drive
+Seagate Expansion 2TB Desktop External Hard Drive

-Seagate offeres smaller drives which are still compatible with the console.
-The price has come down a little on these drives making them a more affordable option if 4TB sounds more reasonable for you.
+Seagate offers smaller drives that are still compatible with the console.
+The price has come down a little on these drives, making them a more affordable option if 4TB sounds more reasonable for you.